 Packed with nutrients and health benefits, this tasty oyster mushroom omelette is filled with juicy and tender oyster mushrooms that complement the rich sweetness of caramelized onions.
 Whether you’re looking for a new vegetarian breakfast recipe or want a new way to eat eggs, this breakfast recipe fits the bill.

-How To Make a Oyster Mushroom Omelette
+How To Make Oyster Mushroom Omelette

 Whisk the eggs: Crack 3 eggs in a small bowl.
 Add salt and pepper to taste and beat the eggs with a fork or a whisk until everything is well blended and air bubbles form.